Magnitude 6.6 earthquake strikes China's Qinghai Province - ExBulletin

 The China Earthquake Networks Center estimated the earthquake’s strength at 6.9, according to the Xinhua News Agency.

-“There is a small possibility of casualties,” the USGS said in its assessment of the quake, adding that nonetheless there was a potential for “significant damage”.
+“There is a small possibility of casualties,” the US Geological Survey said in its assessment of the quake, adding that there was nonetheless the possibility of “significant damage”.

-And the US agency warned that “the residents in this area reside in buildings that are highly vulnerable to the earthquake, despite the presence of some resistant structures.”
+And the US agency warned that “the population in this area resides in buildings that are highly vulnerable to the earthquake, although there are some structures that are resistant.”

 The sparsely populated province is scattered across the Tibetan Plateau.